Natural science: Physics

-The orbitals of the hydrogen atom are descriptions of the probability distributions of an electron bound to a proton.
-Their mathematical descriptions are standard problems in quantum mechanics, an important branch of physics.
+An oscillating electric dipole can be graphed along x-z coordinates to the behavior of its radiation.
+Its mathematical descriptions are standard problems in electromagnetism, an important branch of physics.

 Physics embodies the study of the fundamental constituents of the universe, the forces and interactions they exert on one another, and the results produced by these interactions.
 Physics is generally regarded as foundational because all other natural sciences use and obey the field's principles and laws.
-Physics relies heavily on mathematics as the logical framework for formulating and quantifying principles.
+Physics relies heavily on mathematics, particularly calculus, as the logical framework for formulating and quantifying principles.

 The study of the principles of the universe has a long history and largely derives from direct observation and experimentation.
 The formulation of theories about the governing laws of the universe has been central to the study of physics from very early on, with philosophy gradually yielding to systematic, quantitative experimental testing and observation as the source of verification.
 Key historical developments in physics include Isaac Newton's theory of universal gravitation and classical mechanics, an understanding of electricity and its relation to magnetism, Einstein's theories of special and general relativity, the development of thermodynamics, and the quantum mechanical model of atomic and subatomic physics.

 The field of physics is vast and can include such diverse studies as quantum mechanics and theoretical physics, applied physics and optics.
 Modern physics is becoming increasingly specialized, where researchers tend to focus on a particular area rather than being "universalists" like Isaac Newton, Albert Einstein, and Lev Landau, who worked in multiple areas.